 The organic lines and primordial motifs appear in the rare early photogram by Peter Lanyon, Photogram with a Red Object (1944).
 These forms hint to a higher intelligence inherent in the natural world, embedded codes that act as the blueprints to existence.
 Whilst in Grace Pailthorpe’s work November 18, (1937-2) fruiting bodies emerge from the side of a tree, displaying her characteristic infantile smiles, the animal kingdom merging with the vegetal world.

-New acquisitions to the gallery include works by Eileen Agar, Peter Lanyon and William Scott with a rare 1943 work on paper by John Piper and a stunning 1952 oil on board by Tristram Hillier.
+New acquisitions to the gallery include works by Eileen Agar, Peter Lanyon and William Scott together with a rare 1948 work on paper by John Piper and a stunning 1952 oil on board by Tristram Hillier.

-Eileen Agar, Keith Arnatt, David Bomberg, Prunella Clough, Barry Flanagan, Fay Godwin, Tristram Hillier, Ivon Hitchens, Peter Lanyon, Barbara Levittoux-Świderska, James Lloyd, Paul Nash, Grace Pailthorpe, John Piper, Alan Reynolds, William Scott and Graham Sutherland.
+Eileen Agar, Keith Arnatt, David Bomberg, Prunella Clough, Barry Flanagan, Fay Godwin, Tristram Hillier, Ivon Hitchens, Peter Lanyon, Barbara Levittoux-Świderska, James Lloyd, Paul Nash, Grace Pailthorpe, John Piper, Mary Potter, Alan Reynolds, William Scott, Ally Thompson and Graham Sutherland.